The Writing Requirement

 All first-year students are required to take a First-Year Writing (FYW) Course.

 First-Year Writing courses provide a common introductory experience in college-level thinking and writing for all students at Wellesley and serves as the base for writing assigned in later courses.
 Writing faculty are committed to helping Wellesley students learn to use writing as a powerful tool of thought and expression.
 These courses are numbers WRIT 105 to WRIT 198.

 All FYW courses have the primary goal of helping students establish a useful writing process, from developing ideas through revision.
 All sections provide instruction in argument and the use of evidence; in organization, style, and structure; and in the conventions of academic writing, including writing from sources.
-Students may choose to take a standard FYW course (meeting two periods a week and addressing a small, well-defined topic related to the instructor's expertise), or to study writing as part of an introductory course in another department (these "combined courses" are designated with a slash in the course title; all carry one unit of credit, fulfill distribution and/or major requirements, and meet for at least three periods each week).
+Students may choose to take a standard FYW course (meeting two periods a week and addressing a small, well-defined topic related to the instructor's expertise), or to study writing as part of an introductory course in another department (these "combined courses" have departmental course numbers in their titles, for example WRIT 105 - ENG 120, and include the courses numbered between WRIT 105 and WRIT 115 except WRIT 106; all carry one unit of credit, fulfill distribution and/or major requirements, and meet for at least three periods each week).